edwardpayton/angularx-pipes/README.md

 $ npm install angularx-pipes --save
 ```

-## Consuming your library
+## Consuming the library

-Once you have published your library to npm, you can import your library in any Angular application by running:
+You can import your library in any Angular application by running:

 ```bash
 $ npm install angularx-pipes